aclaf/flagrant/docs/explanation/argument-files.md

 # Argument files specification

+--8<-- "unreleased.md"

+!!! warning "Not yet implemented"
+    Argument file expansion is planned but not yet implemented in the current parser.
+This document describes the intended design and specification.
+The `@file` syntax and preprocessing behavior will be added in a future release.

 This page describes the argument file (response file) feature in Flagrant's command-line parser.
 It specifies the file format, syntax rules, processing semantics, error handling, and integration points for argument file support.
 The design draws on established conventions from tools like javac, Clikt, and picocli while prioritizing simplicity and predictability.

 ## Table of contents